-DO NOT: store in a freezer/refrigerator, leave in extreme heat, submerge in water, or leave outside of the package.
+DO NOT: store in freezer/refrigerator, leave in extreme heat, submerge in water, or leave outside of the package.

 Yes.
 When electrodes show wear and tear, or are no longer comfortable for the patient, simply replace them with a new set.

-To ensure proper hygiene, the FDA requires electrodes be labeled for single patient use.
+For proper hygiene, the FDA requires them to be labeled for single patient use.
 Our electrodes are intended for single patient use only.
 By sharing electrodes, you are subjected to cross contamination.
-All electrodes are disposable and should be discarded if compromised, and be replaced with a new set.
+All electrodes are disposable and should be discarded if compromised, and a fresh set used.

-We design our products for reuse as long as there is proper care of the electrode and the skin where it is applied during treatment.
+We design our products for reuse provided there is proper care of the skin and the electrodes.
 However, with reuse, the risk of contamination increases with each application.
-Each time an electrode is removed, it lifts off dirt and skin debris, which in turn are absorbed by the gel.
+Each time an electrode is removed, it lifts off dirt and skin debris, which in turn becomes absorbed into the gel.
 To maintain optimal hygiene you would want to change electrodes when they become contaminated in this fashion.
 The pH of our gel is controlled at a level to prevent the spontaneous growth of molds.
-However, if used in a spore rich environment, it is possible to overwhelm this mold growth control feature of the gel.
+However, during use in a spore rich environment, it is possible to overwhelm this mold growth control feature of the gel.

-All products by Axelgaard Manufacturing are latex free.
+All products manufactured by Axelgaard Manufacturing are latex free.
 We do not use latex of any kind in the electrodes we manufacture or in the packaging.

 Use of hot or cold packs for long periods of time can cause adhesive separation.

 Our products are made only in the USA.